lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 We basically check the presence of these preferred layers (ordered by priority) to get the ones that are supported, and pick those.

 Let's get back to the constructor.
-Now we have a list of the names of the supported layers (array of Strings) we need to transform it to a pointer of a list of null terminated Strings:
+Now we have a list of the supported layers' names (array of Strings) we need to transform it to a pointer of null terminated String array:
 ```java
 public class Instance {
     ...